Blog Nutrition Does Bread Make You Fat? Here’s What You Need To Know About Food And Weight Gain

 The Bottom Line

-Eating too much of any food will make you gain weight!
-Bread does not make you fat.
-Excess calorie intake does.
+Eating too much of any food will make you gain weight.
+Bread doesn’t make you fat – excess calorie intake does.
 However, some types of bread are healthier than others.
-White bread has low nutritional value, is less filling, and can put you at risk of type 2 diabetes.
-Whole grain bread, on the other hand, is packed with nutrients.
-Like with every other food, you should consume whole grain bread in moderation as part of a healthy diet.
+White bread has low nutritional value and is less filling, while whole-grain bread is packed with nutrients.
+As with any other food, you should consume whole-grain bread in moderation as part of a healthy diet.

 DISCLAIMER: